operand/agency/README.md

 Once added to a space, each operator may send a `help` message to discover other operators and actions that are available in the space.

-The `WebApp` operator which hosts a simple chat UI supports a "slash" syntax summarized here:
+The `WebApp` which hosts a simple chat UI supports a "slash" syntax summarized here:
 ```python
 /actionname arg1:val1 arg2:val2 ...